SvitlanaKo/documentation/user_guide/overview/taxes_overview.rst

 * Setting up tax rules that define the tax rate applied for a product group sold to a group of customers with similar tax obligations.
 The tax rate depends both on the tax jurisdiction, the tax status of your customers and the tax status of the products you are selling.
 When your customer files a purchase order, OroCommerce automatically picks the necessary tax rate and calculates the tax amount to be covered by your customer in this purchase order.
 See `Configure tax rules`_ for more information.

 * Managing tax exemption: enabling zero tax rates in certain jurisdictions for the selected product categories (e.g. medical products) or customers (e.g. schools, hospitals, government organizations).
-See `Configure tax exemptions <../../complete_reference/taxes/managing-tax-exemptions.html>`_.
+See `Configure tax exemptions <../taxes/managing-tax-exemptions.html>`_.

 * Controlling digital product taxes.
 Some states in USA and the EU have special rules for taxing digital products.
 OroCommerce takes those regulations into account and enforces destination-based taxation when the buyer's location is in EU or in the state with no digital product tax in USA.
 OroCommerce distinguishes purchases of digital products b y the product tax code.
 All digital items should be labeled with a special tax code for digital products.
 Moreover, all these tax codes should be listed in EU VAT Tax and US Sales Tax configuration, to launch special tax calculation rules.
-See `Before you begin`_ for detailed configuration information
+See `Before you begin`_ section for detailed configuration information.

 .. contents:: :local:
   :depth: 2